 "I don’t feel obligated to win the first race, what matters is to be on top at the end of the championship".

 The other teams are not in a good position either.
-During winter testing, the McLaren-Mercedes team breaks several engines and do less kilometres than Ferrari.
+During winter testing, the McLaren-Mercedes team breaks several engines and does less kilometres than Ferrari.
 The Williams-BMW is more or less in the same situation.
-Let’s not talk about the other teams tough.
+Let’s not talk about the other teams though.
 They are trudging along and smashing the new cars.
 Giancarlo Fisichella confesses his doubts:

 "I still don’t understand much about my Benetton, we have only covered a few kilometres so far".

 Jarno Trulli tries to spur Jordan:

 The step is so big that even Prost is smiling.
 He even makes a joke:

 "Let’s hope that Schumacher doesn’t take away my victory record this year".

 It does not matter whether the championship has already started or not.
 The speculations regarding Schumacher’s future continue.
 It is up to him to close the question or at least try to:

 "My contract with Ferrari ends at the end of the 2002 season and has not yet been extended.
 You always ask me why.
 I don't want to hear this anymore.
 I drive for Ferrari, I love Ferrari.
 There's no reason to rush".

 "I don’t know what else to wish for.
 As a driver, I want to win again and achieve a couple more world titles.
 I don't think I can pull anything more out of myself, but that doesn't mean we can't go any faster.
 You can always improve your car.
-The most important people for the team remain at Ferrari, extending their contracts…well, it’s likely that the car will become even more faster, for real".
+The most important people for the team remain at Ferrari, extending their contracts…well, it’s likely that the car will become even faster, for real".